gaigUXD/ui-bootstrap-seed/README.md

 *Note*: The gulp task will remain running and will watch your source files for changes.
 If a change is detected, gulp will automatically re-run the necessary build tasks and reload your browser window.
-To stop gulp at any time, press `ctrl + c` inside the command prompt or terminal window with the running gulp process.
+To stop gulp at any time, press `ctrl+c` inside the command prompt or terminal window with the running gulp process.

 ## Troubleshooting